marcopozzan/Conferenze/2024/DataSaturday48/README.md

 Metadata-driven pipelines in Azure Data Factory, Synapse Pipelines, and now, Microsoft Fabric, give you the capability to ingest and transform data with less code, reduced maintenance and greater scalability than writing code or pipelines for every data source entity that needs to be ingested and transformed.
 The key lies in identifying the data loading and transformation pattern(s) for your data sources and destinations and then building the framework to support each pattern.

-## Prerequisites
-* Permissions to create the Azure Resource Group, Azure Storage Account, Azure SQL Server and Azure SQL DBs needed for this tutorial.
-* Permissions to create a Microsoft Fabric Workspace
-* SQL Server Management Studio or Azure Data Studio
-* Basic understanding of creating data pipelines, either from Azure Data Factory, Synapse Analytics or Microsoft Fabric.
 ## Create Azure Resources
 Create an Azure Resource Group, Storage Account, and Azure SQL DBs needed for this tutorial.
 ### Create an Azure Resource group